DeLorean time machine: Mr. Fusion

+Other equipment

+Besides the flux capacitor, the time circuits, and the Mr. Fusion chamber, the DeLorean had numerous other equipment that aid its ability to function: a keypad used to type in a target date, a lever that activates the time circuits, a pair of vents on the back that heat the vehicle after it travels through time, a plutonium chamber that serves as its original power source before being replaced by Mr. Fusion, a roentgen meter that is connected to the plutonium chamber, and a wormhole emitter on the roof that helps the car travel through time via wormholes.
+Doc had also built a special remote that can control the car, although it was only used once.
+After it ended up in 1955, Doc placed an alarm clock on the dashboard to signal Marty when he needed to begin accelerating towards the clock tower, and a hooked pole used to channel a lighting strike into the flux capacitor.
+After the DeLorean returned to 1985, the pole remained behind in 1955.

+In 2015, the DeLorean was given the ability to fly along with a barcode license plate to replace its old one.
+In the third film, after Marty and 1955 Doc recovered the DeLorean from the mines, a vacuum tube circuit was installed on the front hood to restore its time traveling ability.
+1955 Doc also replaced the rotted away tires with whitewalls.
+Once in 1885, the DeLorean had one final set of modifications: the tires were again replaced with train wheels and a temperature gauge was attached to the boiler of a stolen locomotive and mounted on the dashboard.

 Fictional timeline

 For most of the first film, the 1.21 gigawatts are supplied by a plutonium-powered nuclear fission reactor and, with the absence of plutonium, a bolt of lightning channeled directly into the flux capacitor by a long pole and hook in the film's climactic sequence.
 At the end of the first film, and for the remainder of the trilogy, the plutonium nuclear reactor is replaced by a "Mr. Fusion Home Energy Reactor" generator possibly acquired in 2015.
 The "Mr. Fusion" device apparently converts household waste into electrical power; the name suggests nuclear fusion.
 Due to a "hover conversion" made in 2015, the car also becomes capable of hovering and flight, though it lost this ability at the end of the second film.